- How do I register my child?

 - To cater for children at collège level who wish to remain with RSH.

 At Maternelle and CP level, the children concentrate on oral language through song, stories and the bespoke activity workbook.
-This studies themes which the children would see if they were studying in the UK.
+This looks at themes which the children would see if they were studying in the UK.
+We also introduce phonics in a very low key way.

 Collège students are exposed to poetry, drama and literature appropriate to their level and are encouraged in project work such as newsletters, podcasts etc.